cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/tls-migration.rst

 TLS Migration
 *************

-This migration example builds on the previous :ref:`gs_gateway_http_migration` and add TLS termination for two HTTP routes.
-For simplicity, the second route to ``productpage`` is omitted.
+This migration example builds on the previous :ref:`gs_gateway_http_migration` and adds TLS termination for two HTTP routes.
+For simplicity, this example omits the second route to ``productpage``.

 Review Ingress Configuration
 ============================

-You'll find the example Ingress definition in ``tls-ingress.yaml``.
+You can find the example Ingress definition in ``tls-ingress.yaml``.

 .. literalinclude:: ../../../../examples/kubernetes/servicemesh/tls-ingress.yaml